-High school-aged students are taught to understand the relationship between their project-based work and the academic standards.
-Older students are also exposed to various careers and employment opportunities beyond high school.
-At this level, students get to work closely with teachers and field experts who mentor them on project work.
+High school-aged students begin to understand the relationship between their project-based work and academic standards.
+Students are also exposed to various careers and employment opportunities beyond high school.
+At this level, students work closely with teachers and field experts who mentor them on project work and personal goals.

 Children at every grade level are encouraged to choose projects that allow them to explore their own interests.
-This freedom allows them to to develop their personal interests and at an early age and they continue developing this as they grow.
+This freedom allows them to to develop their personal interests and at an early age, something they continue to develop this as they grow.

 How they learn now will prepare them for the “real” world.

 Project-based learning allows Summit School students to combine or involve two or more academic studies, which more realistically represents the way the world works rather than learning disciplines in “silos.”
 Students also learn vital skill-sets needed to compete in the job market and will have the ability to: effectively communicate, demonstrate innovation, express creativity, and collaborate with others.